-Forestry Senses
+♣ Forestry Senses ♣

-Take a walk in a forest or woods.
-Quiet - what do you hear?
-Look - what do you see?
+Take a walk in a forest, woods, neighborhood, or yard.
+Quiet--what do you hear?
+Look--what do you see?
 What do you smell?
 What do you feel?
-Use your senses to hear, see, smell, and feel the woods around you.
+Use your senses to see, hear, smell and feel.

-Activity 8 - Test Your Senses
+Activity 8 -- Test Your Senses

-Materials you might need:
+pencil chart

-pencil chart clipboard container for collecting items paper glue or tape Take a walk in the woods.
-List in the chart below what you saw, smelled, heard, or touched.
-List 5 to 7 things in your chart.
-Use one white piece of paper for each sense - saw, smelled, heard, and touched.
-Write or draw what you saw, smelled, heard, or touched.
+clip board container for collecting items

+paper glue or tape

+Take a walk in the woods, park, or neighborhood.
+List in the chart below what you saw, smelled, heard or touched.
+Collect 5 to 7 things listed in your chart.
+Use one white piece of paper for each sense--saw, smelled, heard and touched.
+Write or draw what you saw, smelled, heard or touched.
 If you collected any items, place or glue them to the piece of paper.
 Use colored construction paper for the front and back and staple together.
-Put a title and your name on your "Senses Book."
-My Forestry Senses What I Saw What I Smelled What I Heard What I Touched
+Put a title and your name on your "senses book."

+My Forestry Senses

+What I Saw What I Smelled What I Heard What I Touched